svc333/overview/crn.md

 The `service-instance` segment identifies the service instance uniquely.
 The format of the `service-instance` segment varies by service.
 Each service must document the format of their `service_instance` as part of their service metadata.
 Some services do not have instances because the instance is global and in this case the `service-instance` field will be blank.

-The `service-instance` must be alphanumeric, lower case, no spaces, or special characters other than '-' and '/'.
+The `service-instance` must be alphanumeric, lowercase, no spaces, or special characters other than '-' and '/'.

-As an example, a devops tool to track and plan work items can have a simple `GUID` instance id ("1234-5678-9012-3456") where the policy component of an autoscale group service can use a hierarchical naming convention and have a `service-id` segment of:
+As an example, a DevOps tool to track and plan work items can have a simple `GUID` instance ID ("1234-5678-9012-3456") where the policy component of an autoscale group service can use a hierarchical naming convention and have a `service-id` segment of:

 >`c7a27f55-d35e-4153-b044-8ca9155fc467/my-test-asg1/my-scaleout-policy`